bullhornfixie/three.js-journey-advanced/27-shaders/readme.md

 - A `linter` validates code and finds potential errors
 - Setup webpack to import glsl files > bundler/webpack.common.js
 - The `rules` in webpack.common.js file are how to handle each type of file
-- Learning `glsl` syntax

-### What are Shaders?
-- A shader is a set of instructions for the GPU executed for every pixel on the screen
-- Or you could input a pixel position, state the color (RGB) > shader transformation - new color
-- This can be used for adding a blue tint to your image on screen or creating a gradient on image

 ## Resources
 [What are shaders?](https://www.youtube.com/watch?v=sXbdF4KjNOc)